Code blue! God’s cry to the breathless

 From the first chapter of Scripture, we learn: The Lord speaks things into being.
 His words give life.

-Dry bones, hear the word of the Lord!
-The Hebrew word translated “hear” is shama.
-It means: to hear and pay attention, yield, obey.1
+The Hebrew word translated “hear” in this verse is shama.
+It means: to hear and pay attention – and also, to yield, obey.3

 When God cries, “Hear!” he is saying, “Inhale!
 Receive the living word I am speaking into you.
 Exhale!
 Respond to my words in faith.”